 The script works as follows.
 If a paragraph style is set in the Footnote Option window, the script uses that for the endnotes; if a footnote style has not been set, the script creates a new paragraph style (endnote) and uses that.
 Similarly, if a character style has been set in the Footnote Option window for the note references, that style is used by the script; if no character style was set, a new character style (endnote_marker) is created for the references.
 The new style uses the formatting set in the Footnote Option window at Position in the Footnote Reference Number in Text panel.

 With nothing selected in the document, the script processes all stories and places the notes at the end of each story.
-If the stories becomes overset you'll need to resolve this manually.
+If a story becomes overset you'll need to resolve this manually.
 To convert the notes in just one story, select one of the story's text frames or just click in that story, then run the script.

 The script has no interface.
 Open the document that contains the notes you want to convert and run the script.